wbaopaul/AUC-IV/README.md

 # AUC_IV
-Estimation of AUC under not at random missingness using instrumental variable
+Estimatg AUC using instrumental variable approach when the missingness is nonignorable (not at random)

 # Notice